bjlkeng/bjlkeng.github.io/source/posts/universal-resnet-the-one-neuron-approximator.rst

   :align: center

-  Figure 1: If we can approximate functions with an arbitrary number of piecewise lienar functions, why can't we do it with an arbitrary number of hidden units? (source: Wikipedia)
+  Figure 1: If we can approximate functions with an arbitrary number of piece-wise linear functions, why can't we do it with an arbitrary number of hidden units? (source: Wikipedia)

 So practically, there isn't much that's interesting about this (basic) version